 The geometry and alignment of the discrete volumes relate to the neighboring buildings.
 The freestanding building constitutes the beginning of the new park-like passage to Rue du Moulin.
 The design builds on the theme of the city garden.
 Each apartment has access to different green spaces: separate gardens with private planting beds, a shared roof terrace, and landscaped loggias are self-evident offerings for all the residents.

 The photovoltaic modules that are integrated in the loft-like facade, which is dominated by horizontal ribbon windows, generate a large portion of the energy needed to serve the apartments and the service-sector commercial areas planned for the two bottom stories.

-The tower building stands in the tradition of taller expressive buildings in Biel, like the well-known “La Rotonde” at the train station.
+The tower building stands in the tradition of taller expressive buildings in Biel, like the well-known “La Rotonde” in proximity of the train station.
 Taking a cue from that building, the public ground-floor zone of the Jardin Métropole, with its bakery and café, has a circular plan.
-Construction is scheduled to begin in 2019.

 Mixed-Use: Housing, Commercial, Office

 HHF + Westpol